-I gotta toot my own horn just a little and say these are the best muffins I’ve ever made!
-These Healthy Raspberry Muffins are sweet, fluffy, vegan and gluten free!
-They are the perfect addition to any breakfast, brunch or for a pick-me-upper in the middle of the day.
+I gotta toot my own horn just a little and say these are the best gluten free muffins I’ve ever made!
+These Healthy Raspberry Muffins are sweet, fluffy, vegan and so simple to make!
+They are the perfect addition to any breakfast, brunch or a pick-me-upper in the middle of the day.
+You can use fresh or frozen raspberries, which makes these vegan muffins the perfect muffin to enjoy all year round!
+They are perfectly sweet, healthy and a picky husband favourite.
 These vegan raspberry muffins are my new go-to and they should be yours too.

 how to make vegan eggs

 Vegan baking can get a little tricky if you are used to using eggs.
 But I’m here to tell you how to make vegan eggs for baking is actually quite simple.
 For a lot of my baking recipes (like these vegan muffins), my go-to is a flax egg.
 When making a flax egg you combine 1 tbsp of flax meal with 3 tbsp of water.
 The mixture then sits for roughly ten minutes until a “yolky” consistency has formed.
 The flax + water mixture is what helps to hold together baked goods.
 In this raspberry muffin recipe, two flax eggs are needed.
 The great thing about using flax is that it is high in Omega-3 fats, and it’s rich in fibre.
 So you are just adding nutritious goodness to your muffins, and no chicken eggs will be missed.
 For more information on the benefits of flax, check out this article.